JiantingFeng/JiantingFeng.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi, I'm Feng Jianting(*Chinese: 冯建霆*), an upcoming (2023 Fall) postgraduate student in the CUHK, my major interests lie in the field of **statistical machine learning**, **causal inference** and **explainable artificial intelligence**(XAI).
-Prior to this, I was an undergraduate student in the Beijing Institute of Technology, majoring in Mathematics and supervised by [Prof. Man Hongyin](https://math.bit.edu.cn/szdw/jgml/jsyxtkxx/mhy/index.htm).
+Hi, I'm Feng Jianting(Chinese: 冯建霆), a future postgraduate student at CUHK starting in the fall of 2023.

+My areas of interest include statistical machine learning, causal inference, and explainable artificial intelligence (XAI).
+I obtained my undergraduate degree from the Beijing Institute of Technology, where I majored in Mathematics and was supervised by [Prof. Man Hongyin](https://math.bit.edu.cn/szdw/jgml/jsyxtkxx/mhy/index.htm).
-Apart from learning and writing, I enjoy contributing to the open source projects, and I am addicted to coffee, football ([ManCity](mancity.com)) and Formula 1.

-If you are interested in discussion with me, please send me a email to [📭gianting01@gmail.com](gianting01@gmail.com).
+In addition to academics, I have a passion for coding and contributing to open source projects and enjoy spending my free time with coffee and formula 1.
+If you'd like to connect and engage in discussions, feel free to email me at [📭gianting01@gmail.com](gianting01@gmail.com).

+Additional information, please refer my [resume](/assets/pdf/resume.pdf).